dusanmitrovic98/AdvancedDataStructures/README.md

 [ ] 1.
 Red-Black Trees | status:PENDING

-        A self-balancing binary search tree in which each node is either red or black, with
+        A self-balancing binary search tree in which each node is either red or black, with certain properties.

 [x] 1.
 Arrays | status: PENDING